 3. Experimental Procedures

-• For animals work, the site of inoculation, method of administration, and how or whether the vector is expected to be shed
+- For work in vivo, the site of inoculation, method of administration, and how or whether the vector is expected to be shed

 Additional Oversight